The Human Coccyx (Tailbone)

 Dig Deeper - Recommended Resources

-Borrowing a line from the Bard of Avalon is easy; getting the evolutionary establishment to admit that they were wrong is not.
+Borrowing a line from the Bard of Avon is easy; getting the evolutionary establishment to admit that they were wrong is not.
 Imagine everyone’s surprise when researcher and immunologist, William Parker at Duke University Medical Center in Durham, N.C. said, “Maybe it's time to correct the textbooks” and “Many biology texts today still refer to the appendix as a vestigial organ.”
 That’s the information published today provided by Live Science on the AOL Health News website.

 The Johnny-come-lately admission of yet another so-called vestigial organ being taken off the no-longer-functioning organs and assorted body parts list – being lost to that oft-touted natural selection, the nearly omnipotent driving force behind “all things evolution” – is not a surprise to Bible believing people or Intelligent Design enthusiasts.
 This list of no-longer-vestigial organs is continuing to grow.